-Policy 21 - Residential Density
+Policy 18 - Residential Density

-New housing proposals should optimise the potential of the site to accommodate development, particularly in Carlisle, Brampton, Longtown, and other larger villages.
-The density of new development should also aim to respond to local character and establish a strong sense of place, using design to create attractive and safe places to live.
+The density of new housing proposals should optimise the potential of the site to respond to local character and establish a strong sense of place, using design to create attractive and safe places to live.

-The density of new housing development should also contribute to the design objectives set out in Policy S3 Design.
+The density of new housing development should also contribute to the design objectives set out in Policy S4 Design.

 Density is likely to vary depending on the accessibility and character of the locations being considered.
-Higher densities (30-50dph) will be more appropriate within Carlisle, Brampton, Longotwn and the larger village centres that have good access to public transport and a range of local services and facilities.
+Higher densities will be more appropriate within Carlisle, Brampton, Longtown and the larger village centres that have good access to public transport and a range of local services and facilities.

-Medium densities (30dph) will be more appropriate towards the edge of settlements.
+Medium densities will be more appropriate towards the edge of settlements.
 Lower densities will be acceptable in and on the edge of smaller settlements in order to respond to local character and context.

-- 5.24 Specifying a housing density enables Councils to manage the amount of dwellings built in certain areas.
+5.25 Specifying a housing density enables Councils to manage the amount of dwellings built in certain areas.
 Density is calculated by dividing the number of dwellings on a site by its size.
-For example, a housing site of 1 hectare which yielded 40 dwellings has a density of 40 dwellings per hectare (dw/Ha). - 5.25 Previous planning policy at a national level aimed for high density urbanisation and to have 60% of new housing on brownfield sites.
+For example, a housing site of 1 hectare which yielded 40 dwellings has a density of 40 dwellings per hectare (dw/Ha).

+5.26 Previous planning policy at a national level aimed for high density urbanisation and to have 60% of new housing on brownfield sites.
 The National Planning Policy Framework has removed the requirement to have regard to a national minimum density for housing.
 Whilst the NPPF continues to encourage building on brownfield sites, it does so less strongly than in earlier guidance.
-It also discourages building on gardens. - 5.26 The main aim of this policy is to optimise the use of land to deliver housing development which creates an attractive, safe, well designed environment which contributes positively to making places better for people to live in.
+It also discourages building on gardens.

+5.27 The main aim of this policy is to optimise the use of land to deliver housing development which creates an attractive, safe, well designed environment which contributes positively to making places better for people to live in.
 Where housing is developed at a higher density, this can reduce the land take for development.
 It can also increase support for local services and facilities, including public transport, shops and local businesses.
-However, this policy is flexible enough to set density ranges that suit local needs in the district - 5.27 In certain areas, especially in the City, there are pockets of high or very high density housing.
-If development opportunities arise in these areas, it can be appropriate to provide lower density housing to create a more balanced housing stock, and provide the opportunity for a more mixed community. - 5.28 Housing densities will be applied flexibly to support design and sustainability objectives in the Plan.
-The Policy aims to help broaden the range and mix of homes available to meet identified housing need. - 5.29 The main considerations in assessing housing density will be: - does the development function well, establish a strong sense of place and respond to local character? - is the development visually attractive? - is there adequate garden space for each plot, including space for storing materials to be recycled? - can appropriate levels of parking be provided?
+However, this policy is flexible enough to set density ranges that suit local needs in the district

+5.28 In certain areas, especially in the City, there are pockets of high or very high density housing.
+If development opportunities arise in these areas, it can be appropriate to provide lower density housing to create a more balanced housing stock, and provide the opportunity for a more mixed community.

+5.29 Housing densities will be applied flexibly to support design and sustainability objectives in the Plan.
+The Policy aims to help broaden the range and mix of homes available to meet identified housing need.

+5.30 The main considerations in assessing housing density will be:

+- does the development function well, establish a strong sense of place and respond to local character? - is the development visually attractive? - is there adequate garden space for each plot, including space for storing materials to be recycled? - can appropriate levels of parking be provided?

-5.30 The NPPF states that local planning authorities can set out their own approach to housing density to reflect local circumstances.
+5.31 The NPPF states that local planning authorities can set out their own approach to housing density to reflect local circumstances.
 It is considered that this policy is required to ensure new housing contributes to achieving a sense of community, and maintaining a variety of housing, whilst meeting a range of housing needs.

-5.31 This policy supersedes Policy H53: Residential Density, in the Carlisle District Local Plan 2001-2016.
+5.32 This policy supersedes Policy H53: Residential Density, in the Carlisle District Local Plan 2001-2016.